bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 As discussed above, the LED array is controlled by an RP2040 microcontroller over I2C.
 Data for the LEDs is received from the 'master' controller over a serial link.
 The hypercube of RISC-V chips are not directly connected to the LEDs, so fidelity and accuracy of what is actually happening in the computer suffers _somewhat_, but not really enough to notice.

 The main controller for the Connection Machine is connected to the hypercube array over 4,096 individual Single Wire Debug lines.
 This is accomplished through a crossbar, allowing each individual processor to be programmed independently.
 The crossbar also allows for 'global' broadcasts to all nodes in the hypercube individually.
+I/O to and from this computer is through a simple low-speed Ethernet link.

 Internally, the hypercube array is simply a bunch of RISC-V chips, each connected to 12 of its neighbors.
 This is a wiring nightmare.

+<<Everything below this is fucked ignore it it's just for reference>>

 ## Overview
 Modern reproduction of 1985 CM-1 supercomputer using contemporary components.
 4,096-processor distributed computer in 12D hypercube topology with real-time LED visualization.